On the Optimization Landscape of Maximum Mean Discrepancy

 Since we consider learning Gaussian mixtures, our work is also related to the long line of work on parameter estimation in mixture models.
 It is known that learning a mixture of $k$ Gaussians can be done in time polynomial in the dimension and exponential in $k$ \cite{moitra2010settling}.
 Thus, the $k=2$ case which we study here is tractable (using variants of moment matching techniques), which motivates the question of whether it can be learned using MMD GANs.
 Furthermore, it was also shown that EM can efficiently learn the parameters in this case \cite{daskalakis2017ten}.
 The landscape of the likelihood function in this case was also explored in \cite{jin2016local}, where it was shown to have bad local minima for mixtures of three or more Gaussians.

 Our main focus in this work is the optimization landscape of MMD.
 The question of optimization guarantees for ``implicit'' generative models is important due to the many practical applications of optimizing these model.
 However, not many results have been obtained.
 In \cite{feizi2017understanding} it was shown that a Gaussian with unknown full-rank covariance is globally optimizable using a quadratic version of a WGAN (see Section \ref{section:gaussian-cov}).
 In \cite{pmlr-v80-li18d} it was shown that GAN optimization can fail to find the right model because of instabilities related to discriminator optimization.

-There has also been study of the ascent-descent algorithms which underlie GAN optimization \cite{daskalakis2018limit}, but mostly showing convergence to local optima.
+Another relevant line of work is on ascent-descent algorithms which underlie GAN optimization \cite{daskalakis2018limit}.
+But these works typically show convergence to local optima.
 Finally, \cite{lei2020sgd} study WGAN optimization for a one hidden layer generative model.
 Their setting is related to our unknown covariance result (because if one ignores the non-linearity in their case, their model is a Gaussian with unknown covariance).
-However, our main challenge is the low-rank of the covariance, whereas in their case it is full rank (see Theorem 3 in \cite{lei2020sgd} which requires $k=d$).
+However, our main challenge is the low-rank of the covariance, whereas in their case it is full rank (see Theorem 3 In \cite{lei2020sgd} which requires $k=d$).